About Vix Lowthion

 I am a farmer’s daughter, and I spent my childhood living and working on the family dairy farm.
 I read History at the University of York and taught in a very busy inner-city Leeds High School for six years.
 Since having our children I have studied part time with the Open University and finished my BSc in 2016 – with an emphasis on Geology and Energy and Sustainability.
 It was these studies which opened up my eyes: that even though individually we may recycle and eat local produce and limit our car use, the problems with the future of society require solutions on a scale much bigger than those we can make on our own.
 We need to change politics, and change our approach towards our planet.
 We need sustainable answers.

 Unfortunately, our current political leaders are failing to do this.
 They propose short term solutions, requiring minimal investment and thus resulting in insignificant progress.
 I joined the Green Party in 2014 precisely because their social and their environmental policies are interesting, intelligent and aim to create a more equal society.
 These ambitions are more necessary than ever before – especially on the Isle of Wight.

-Our local council has had its budget slashed by central government – and these cuts are set to get much worse after 2017.
+Our local council has had its budget slashed by central government – and these cuts are set to get much worse.
 However, these ‘austerity’ cuts have not permeated to financing our involvement in war, and the hundreds of millions of pounds we are now spending on missiles.
 We are not all in this together.
 We need to challenge this narrative that cuts in public spending, hitting the poorest in society, are the only way to improve our economy and our way of life.